AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 ## Add an alternate course

 As an admin, you can add an alternate courses and paths so that learners have multiple choices to complete their courses and paths.

->[!NOTE]
->
->Remember, many of the items in the left navigation panel can be customized.
-So, you might see a different name for the same item.
-For example, Courses may be renamed as Trainings (as you see in the below image).

 1. Navigate  to **Learning** section > **Courses**.
 A list of available courses will appear.
 ![](assets/ALM-courses-main.png)